Topics in This Section

 “A week later I’m with my wife and daughter in the surgeon’s office, and he says there’s a malignancy.
 I thought I must have heard him wrong.”
 Ed had never been sick before, or had any kind of surgery at all.

 Ed figured he was in the clear and that the surgery took care of the problem.
 “But when I went to my local oncologist, he told me that sarcoma is a rare type of cancer and only certain hospitals treated it.
 Luckily, my insurance covered treatment at Fox Chase Cancer Center, so that’s where we went.”

-“Dr. Watson and Dr. Topham are very compassionate surgeons.”
+“Dr. Topham is a very compassionate surgeon.”